-After the water is pumped from the ground, we add a blended phosphate to control interior corrosion of the pipes and it also helps to sequester iron and manganese which is in the groundwater.
-We add chlorine to the water as a disinfectant to prevent the spread of water born disease.
+After the water is pumped from the ground, we add a blended phosphate to control interior corrosion of the pipes and also to help sequester iron and manganese which is in the groundwater.
+We add a small dose of chlorine to the water as a disinfectant to prevent the spread of waterborne disease.
 Disinfection destroys pathogenic (disease causing) organisms in water.
-Fluoride is found naturally in water and we add it to reduce tooth decay.
-The following are average residuals for the chemicals we add to the water:
+Fluoride is found naturally in water, and we add it to reduce tooth decay.
+Chlorine also helps in the filtration process for removing iron and manganese at our filter plants.

-- Chlorine .2 to .07 ppm (part per million)
+- Chlorine .2 - .7 ppm (part per million)

-- Blended phosphate 1 ppm
+- Blended phosphate .4 ppm

-- Fluoride 1.1 ppm
+- Fluoride .7 ppm